Opening: Saturday, November 21, 11 a.m. - 5 p.m.

 Current Exhibitions at CityFolk Gallery

-Due to CityFolk’s prominence as one of the main Lancaster Art Galleries, we are able to host art exhibitions of renowned and rising national artists.
+Due to CityFolk’s prominence as one of the main Lancaster Art Galleries, we are able to host art exhibitions of renowned and rising national and international artists.
 These exhibits allow the Lancaster art community to experience – and purchase – the work of visiting artists.
 See our current exhibitions and stay tuned for upcoming artists.

 A major component of the aesthetic diversity that makes CityFolk such a unique art gallery comes from our distinguished member artists.
 Our storied member artists represent a wide range of distinct styles including the lost art of drawing, expressionism, figurative, watercolor, and several different takes on the abstract vision.
-Explore our member artists digital galleries right here – and then visit CityFolk Gallery to experience their work in person.
+Explore our member artists’ digital galleries right here – and then visit CityFolk Gallery to experience their work in person.

 A Diverse Vision in the Heart of Gallery Row